Worldwide COVID-19 death toll tops a staggering 3 million | Health

 The number of lives lost, as compiled by Johns Hopkins University, is about equal to the population of Kyiv, Ukraine; Caracas, Venezuela; or metropolitan Lisbon, Portugal.
 It is bigger than Chicago (2.7 million) and equivalent to Philadelphia and Dallas combined.

-And the true number is believed to be significantly higher because of possible government concealment or the many cases overlooked in the early stages of the outbreak that began 16 months ago in Wuhan, China, at the end of 2019.
+And the true number is believed to be significantly higher because of possible government concealment and the many cases overlooked in the early stages of the outbreak that began in Wuhan, China, at the end of 2019.

-Around the world, the trajectory of the virus and the race to bring it under control vary widely from country to country.
+When the world back in January passed the bleak threshold of 2 million deaths, immunization drives had just started in Europe and the United States.
+Today, they are underway in more than 190 countries, though progress in bringing the virus under control varies widely.

-Even as the U.S. and Britain see their vaccination drives hit their stride and they begin to contemplate life after the pandemic, other places both rich and poor — France and India among them — are lagging behind in putting shots in arms and have imposed new lockdowns and other restrictions as cases soar.
+While the campaigns in the U.S. and Britain have hit their stride and people and businesses there are beginning to contemplate life after the pandemic, other places, mostly poorer countries but some rich ones as well, are lagging behind in putting shots in arms and have imposed new lockdowns and other restrictions as virus cases soar.

-Worldwide, deaths are running at over 12,000 per day on average and new cases at more than 700,000 a day.
-The U.S. toll alone is over 560,000, accounting for more than 1 in 6 of the world's COVID-19 deaths, by far the highest reported by any country.
-The United States is followed by Brazil, Mexico, India and Britain.
+Worldwide, deaths are on the rise again, running at around 12,000 per day on average, and new cases are climbing too, eclipsing 700,000 a day.
+"This is not the situation we want to be in 16 months into a pandemic, where we have proven control measures," said Maria Van Kerkhove, one of the World Health Organization's leaders on COVID-19.

+In Brazil, where deaths are running at about 3,000 per day, accounting for one-quarter of the lives lost worldwide in recent weeks, the crisis has been likened to a "raging inferno" by one WHO official.
+A more contagious variant of the virus has been rampaging across the country.

+"Patients can't receive visitors.
+Sadly, there's no way.
+So it's a way to provide psychological support, to be there together with the patient holding their hand," Melo said.
+She added: "And this year it's worse, the seriousness of patients is 1,000 times greater."
+This situation is similarly dire in India, where cases spiked in February after weeks of steady decline, taking authorities by surprise.
+In a surge driven by variants of the virus, India saw over 180,000 new infections in one 24-hour span during the past week, bringing the total number of cases to over 13.9 million.

+Problems that India had overcome last year are coming back to haunt health officials.
+Only 178 ventilators were free Wednesday afternoon in New Delhi, a city of 29 million, where 13,000 new infections were reported the previous day.
+The challenges facing India reverberate beyond its borders since the country is the biggest supplier of shots to COVAX, the U.N.-sponsored program to distribute vaccines to poorer parts of the world.
+Last month, India said it would suspend vaccine exports until the virus's spread inside the country slows.
+The WHO recently described the supply situation as precarious.
+Up to 60 countries might not receive any more shots until June, by one estimate.
+To date, COVAX has delivered about 40 million doses to more than 100 countries, enough to cover barely 0.25 per cent of the world's population.
+Globally, about 87 per cent of the 700 million doses dispensed have been given out in rich countries.
+While 1 in 4 people in wealthy nations have received a vaccine, in poor countries the figure is 1 in more than 500.
-This month, the U.S. recommended a pause in the use of Johnson & Johnson's COVID-19 vaccine while authorities investigate extremely rare but dangerous blood clots, and some European countries are putting the vaccine on hold, too.

-AstraZeneca's vaccine has likewise been hit with delays and restrictions in some countries because of a clotting scare.
+In recent days, the U.S. and some European countries put the use of Johnson &Johnson's COVID-19 vaccine on hold while authorities investigate extremely rare but dangerous blood clots.
+AstraZeneca's vaccine has likewise been hit with delays and restrictions because of a clotting scare.

+Another concern: Poorer countries are relying on vaccines made by China and Russia, which some scientists believe provide less protection than those made by Pfizer, Moderna and AstraZeneca.

+Last week, the director of the Chinese Center for Disease Control and Prevention acknowledged the country's vaccines offer low protection and said officials are considering mixing them with other shots to improve their effectiveness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)